THROUGH SHARING INFORMATION the GSC is committed to improving fire safety and wildland fire management by:

 The objective of these webinars is to inform wildland fire incident GIS resource people about the status of

-topics impacting the support of incidents in 2014.
+topics impacting the support of incidents.

 Announcing the GSC Map Gallery!

 Have you created a map product on an incident utilizing the Standards and that you would like to share?
 Send it in to us, and we will post the best ones!